 - Destem the kale by removing the ribs.
 Roll all the leaves together and chiffonade into thin 1/4" ribbons.
 Place the kale in a large bowl (separate from the other ingredients), pour 2 Tbs of dressing (see below) over the kale, set a timer for 2 minutes, and massage the kale.
 This technique tenderizes the leaves.
 Add to the mixing bowl with all the other ingredients.

 - Add the feta to the mixing bowl.

 - Combine all the ingredients, mixing throughly, adding dressing every few stirs until all the ingredients are throughly mixed.
 Taste for seasoning adjustment.

 - Set a bowl of orange and lemon wedges along side the salad for juicing to enjoy extra citrus flavor.

 - Store in a lidded container for up to three days.

 For the Dressing:

-- Add olive oil, zest, orange and lemon juice, mustard and salt to a small bowl.
-Whisk until emulsified.
+- Add olive oil, zest, orange and lemon juice, mustard and salt to a small jar, lid and shake until emulsified.

 Thank you for reading!
 If you make this recipe, or any others on Vanilla And Bean, be sure to post it to Facebook or Instagram, notify me @vanillaandbean and tag #vanillaandbean!
 I’d love to see what you’ve made!
 Also, if you like my content, please consider sharing it with three friends and/or family and follow me on Instagram, Pinterest, Facebook and/or Twitter.
 Thank you!